JoelChG/RepData_PeerAssessment1/PA1_template.md

         2. **date**: The date on which the measurement was taken in YYYY-MM-DD format.
         3. **interval**: Identifier for the 5-minute interval in which measurement was taken.

+WE can also note that there are missing values.
 Now we will use the `dim()` function to look at the dimensions of the data set:

 ```r